3and4/Leither/doc/GongShi-en.md

 **Node Group**
 With the growth of network and traffic, storage, data processing and communication will eventually overload network nodes.
 If not optimized, Leither network will fall in to the same conundrum of 7 throughput like BTC.

 Neighboring nodes on a sub-tree or branch of SMT can be partitioned into a **node group** to solve the above problem.
 The max number of nodes in a group is 256, and its max height is 64.
-When a branch grows more than 256 nodes, the top 8 levels will be kept in the group.
-The largest branch beyond the top 8 levels will form a new group.
+When a group grows more than 256 nodes, the top 8 levels will be kept in the group, but the largest branch beyond the top 8 levels will form a new group.
 The new group ID will be its root node's ID.
 Every node within the new group share the same 64-bit branch id.

 The members on the lowest level of a node group are leaf nodes containing specific user account information.
-Upper level nodes can also be a child node group, if not a leaf node.
+Upper level nodes in the group can be either a child node group or a leaf node.

 Node group enables two unique advantages.
 One is elastic concurrency support, the other is an opaque network with variable shades of gray.